-The Young Academy comprises young researchers who are at the top of their field internationally.
-They share have a broad interest in science, scientific policy and the importance of communicating science.
-The new members will be officially installed on 21 March 2019, and their membership will last for five years.
+The Young Academy comprises early-career researchers who are at the top of their field internationally.
+They share a broad interest in science, scientific policy, and the importance of communicating science.
+The new members will be officially installed in 2022 and their membership will last for five years.
+The DJA member pool currently comprises a total of 10 UG researchers.